EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 Many apps allow you to run jobs on back-ends.
 However, other apps perform other useful functions, for example, the [Active Jobs](apps/active-jobs.md) app which allows you to see which of your jobs have been submitted, are running, or have completed.

 A subset of apps that run jobs on back-ends are called **interactive apps**.
 In standard deployments of Open OnDemand interactive apps refer only to apps that run web- or GUI-based services or software.
-However, within the TRE Open OnDemand service, certain apps that run tasks that have no interactive aspect are also classed as 'interactive apps'.
+However, within the Safe Haven Services deployment of Open OnDemand, certain apps that run tasks that have no interactive aspect are also classed as 'interactive apps'.

 !!!
 Note